Buhari, APC urge tribunal to dismiss Atiku, PDP petition on technicalities, evidential grounds

 The parties therefore submitted that the petitioners’ allegation on the use of server by INEC to transmit results was “criminal and misguided’’.

-They stated: “Atiku Abubakar and the PDP have failed in their attempt to stridently prove their petition.
+They added: “Atiku Abubakar and the PDP have failed in their attempt to stridently prove their petition.

-They argued that most of the witnesses presented by the petitioners attested to the fact that they signed all the Forms the contained the results of the election without coercion.
+They argued that most of the witnesses presented by the petitioners attested to the fact that they signed all the forms that contained the results of the election without coercion.

 Buhari and APC therefore averred that such testimonies of truth from the petitioners’ witnesses further bestowed legitimacy on the outcome of the election.